An Iterative Optimizing Framework for Radiology Report Summarization with ChatGPT: Method

-Specifically, we use CheXpert labeler~\cite{irvin2019chexpert} as the disease classifier, which is a rule-based labeler to extract observations from the free text radiology reports.
-The observations contain 14 classes based on the prevalence in the chest radiology reports and clinical relevance conformed to~\cite{hansell2008fleischner}.
-As shown in Fig.~\ref{similarity_search_fig}, each observation is represented by a letter from '$a$' to '$n$', and each contains four categories.
-The categories correspond to the clearly presence ('$1$') or absence ('$0$') of the observation in the radiology report, the presence of uncertainty or ambiguous description ('$-1$'), and the unmentioned observation ($blank$), which is replaced by the number '$2$' to facilitate similarity calculation.
+{In previous studies, corpus search typically involve two approaches: text-based~\cite{karthiga2022similarity} and feature-based~\cite{qurashi2020document}.
+However,} text-based methods can be time-consuming and significantly increase search time, particularly with large corpora.
+Feature-based methods require feature extraction and storage of each sample, making it more space-demanding. {Therefore, in this study,} we utilize diagnostic report labels for similarity search, requiring only prior identification and local label storage of the report sample.
+Our approach substantially reduces time and space costs.
+Moreover, using tag values to calculate the similarity enables the identification of samples with similar diseases, which provides domain-specific and even sample-specific knowledge that can be leveraged by ChatGPT's contextual processing capabilities. {Specifically,} we use CheXpert labeler~\cite{irvin2019chexpert} as the disease classifier, which is a rule-based labeler to extract observations from the free text radiology reports.
+The observations contain 14 classes based on the prevalence in the chest radiology reports.
+As shown in Fig.~\ref{similarity_search_fig}, each observation is represented by a letter from {`$a$'} to {`$n$'}, and each contains four categories.
+The categories correspond to the clearly presence {(`$1$')} or absence {(`$0$')} of the observation in the radiology report, the presence of uncertainty or ambiguous description {(`$-1$')}, and the unmentioned observation ($blank$), which is replaced by the number {`$2$'} to facilitate similarity calculation.
 The labels of each radiology report in the corpus are extracted and saved as a one-dimensional vector of scale $1 \times 14$.
 The label vectors of test reports are then compared to those in the corpus using Euclidean distance, and the radiology reports that are closest to each other are selected to generate dynamic prompts.
 This method ensures reliable and accurate disease classification of radiology reports.

-For the MIMIC-CXR~\cite{johnson2019mimic} dataset, we use the officially split training set as a corpus and extract and preserve the corresponding disease labels.
-To minimize the time required for similarity computation in cases of particularly large corpora like MIMIC-CXR dataset, we employ a systematic random sampling technique to generate a subset of the original corpus.
-Specifically, 10,000 random radiology reports of the 220,000 training data from MIMIC-CXR are selected for the current similarity computation.
-On the other hand, since the OpenI~\cite{demner2016preparing} dataset is relatively small in volume, we directly use all available samples in its training set as the corpus.
+In this work, we directly use the split training set as a corpus and extract and preserve the corresponding disease labels for MIMIC-CXR~\cite{johnson2019mimic} and OpenI~\cite{demner2016preparing} datasets. {More details about dataset processing can be found at Section~\ref{dataset_metric}.}